supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

 12. On the **Manage** page, select the **adx*xxxxxxx*** Data Explorer pool row and use its &#10074;&#10074; icon to pause it. ---!>

-  **Congratulations** on completing the lab!
-Now, it's time to validate it.
-Here are the steps:

-  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
-  > - Hit the Validate button for the corresponding task.
-If you receive a success message, you have successfully validated the lab.
-  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

 ## Review

 In this lab, you have accomplished the following: